The Guru’s Hint

 Finally, we experience the hints as aspects of a cosmic conversation between Self and Self.
 We experience them as part of a cosmic play or dance.

 Anandamayi Ma herself called the communicative hints she received her “kheyala.”
 Kheyala carries meanings such as impulse, improvisation and intuition.
-A famous type of Indian classical improvisational music is called “kheyal.”
+A famous type of Indian improvisational music is called “kheyal.”

 We begin to learn to play this music by following the teacher’s instructions.